 However, you should also take care to look after yourself and to know your own limitations.
 Watching someone practising this sport and making it look easy is one thing.
 However, as you may already know, overestimating your abilities can easily lead to a parkour accident.
 In general, over 14,000 people die each year because of an accident.
 While this covers all accidents caused in a wide variety of circumstances, it’s clear the challenges of parkour have the potential to create situations where a parkour accident could happen.

-If you have already been injured, were you at fault for causing your parkour accident?
+If you’ve already been injured, were you at fault for causing your parkour accident?

 The issue of fault is an important one to determine.
 Of course, in some instances, the person who was practising the sport might be to blame.
 It is very easy to overestimate your skills, especially after watching others make challenging moves look easy.
 The combination of running, climbing and jumping involved looks simple when displayed by someone who is fit, experienced and knows what they are capable of.
 Even then, there is no guarantee that person wouldn’t suffer an injury at some stage if they misjudged a move.